iamcobolt/OpenFindingLibrary/README.md

 # Open Finding Library

-The Open Finding Library is a community managed and maintained library of findings with the goal of centralising security reporting findings.
+The Open Finding Library is a managed and maintained library of findings with the goal of centralising security reporting finding templates avliable for use at any consultancy or for any orgonization usage.

-# Formatting (JSON)
+# Finding Formatting

+# Folder Structure
+- Mobile_Application_Findings -
+- Network_Findings -
+- Purple_Team_Findings -
+- Red_Team_Findings -
+- Social_Engineering_Findings -
+- Thick_Client_Findings -
+- Thin_Client_Findings -
+- Web_Application_Findings -

+# Quality Assurance Process